ulfben/cpp_prngs/README.md

 All engines in this library are seeded from a single `uint64_t` value.
 They provide a fixed default seed, so default construction (`Random<E>()`) is always valid - but produces the *same* sequence every time.

-To get varied sequences, you’ll want to provide a high-entropy seed. `std::random_device` is often used for this - it's typically hardware-backed and [works fine on most platforms](https://codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/).
+To get varied sequences, you’ll want to provide a high-entropy seed. `std::random_device` is often used for this - it's typically backed by an operating-system entropy source and [works fine on most platforms](https://codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/).
 But it can be slow, unavailable (e.g. on embedded systems, or at compile time), and is unsuitable when you need determinism.

 In game development, determinism is often useful - for example in procedural generation, tests, or replays.
 In these cases, consistent seeds let you reproduce the same output across runs and platforms.